 - \$2.4 billion of "Federal Stimulus" funding received under the ARRA, including \$1.464 billion for elementary and secondary education, \$628 million for Federal Medical Assistance Payments (FMAP), and \$326 million for other purposes. - \$933 million in gaming and license revenues from the Ohio Lottery Commission's implementation of video lottery terminals (VLTs) at the seven horse racing tracks in the State.
 OBM estimated the VLTs would result in an approximate \$851 million net increase in revenues for the biennium (\$285 million in Fiscal Year 2010 and \$566 million in Fiscal Year 2011) after taking into account offsetting effects of the VLTs on other lottery revenues.
-On September 21, 2009, the Ohio Supreme Court ruled that the statutory provisions in the biennial appropriations Act for the implementation of VLTs were subject to voter referendum and granted petitioners in that case until December 20, 2009 to submit referendum petitions with the required number of signatures.
-The Ohio Secretary of State on March 26, 2010 confirmed those petitions contained a sufficient number of valid signatures to place the referendum on the November 2, 2010 ballot, but on July 1, 2010 the committee for the petitioners withdrew the referendum.
+On September 21, 2009, the Ohio Supreme Court ruled that the statutory provisions in the biennial appropriations Act for the implementation of VLTs were subject to voter referendum.
 In October 2011 a complaint was filed in the Court of Common Pleas of Franklin County, Ohio challenging that 2009 law authorizing the VLTs, with those challenges being asserted under various provisions of the Ohio Constitution, and also under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution for granting a monopoly to only the gaming operators approved in that 2009 law.
-That complaint was amended in January 2012 to add two additional plaintiffs and name additional State defendants.
 The trial court on May 30, 2012 granted defendants' motions to dismiss the case after finding that the plaintiffs did not have legal standing to bring these challenges, and the plaintiffs appealed this trial court ruling to the Tenth District Court of Appeals of Franklin County, Ohio.
 Since the trial court dismissed the case based on plaintiffs' lack of standing, it did not address or decide the merits of the plaintiffs' challenges.
-On March 14, 2013, the Court of Appeals upheld the trial court's dismissal of the case based on the plaintiffs' lack of standing, and on July 24, 2013, the Ohio Supreme Court announced that it was accepting plaintiffs' appeal of this case but holding it for review after it decided a separate case involving the question of an activist group's standing to bring challenges relating to JobsOhio (see FISCAL MATTERS - Recent and

-Current Finances - Recent Biennia - 2012-13).
-After the Supreme Court released its decision in that separate case involving JobsOhio on June 10, 2014, the defendants on July 2 filed a motion to dismiss the appeal pending before the Supreme Court in the VLT case as improvidently granted based on that June 10 decision.
+On March 14, 2013, the Court of Appeals upheld the trial court's dismissal of the case based on the plaintiffs' lack of standing, and on July 24, 2013, the Ohio Supreme Court announced that it was accepting plaintiffs' appeal of this case but holding it for review after it decided a separate case involving the question of an activist group's standing to bring challenges relating to JobsOhio (see FISCAL MATTERS - Recent and Current Finances - Recent Biennia - 2012-13).
+After the Supreme Court released its decision in that separate case involving JobsOhio on June 10, 2014. the defendants on July 2 filed a motion to dismiss the appeal pending before the Supreme Court in the VLT case as improvidently granted based on that June 10 decision.
 On September 3, 2014, the Supreme Court ruled on that motion to dismiss and ordered the parties to file merit briefs relating to the standing issues the Court accepted for appeal.
 Those briefs were filed, and oral argument was held by the Court on June 23, 2015.
 On March 24, 2016, the Court affirmed the dismissal for lack of legal standing of all but one of the plaintiff-appellants' claims.
 With respect to the claim that the 2009 law granted a monopoly in violation of the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, the Court found the plaintiff had legal standing to bring this challenge, reversed the Tenth District's judgment affirming the dismissal of this claim, and remanded this claim to the Franklin County Court of Common Pleas for further proceedings.
+On September 27, 2016, the Court of Common Pleas ruled on motions for judgment on the pleadings filed by the parties addressing the remanded equal protection claim, upholding the constitutionality of the 2009 law authorizing the VLTs and dismissing that equal protection claim.